What are poker leaks?

 Your job as a thinking player is to find your poker leaks, analyze the causes, then work on- and off-the-felt to plug the leaks.
 This work requires learning new strategies then applying them in-game to help yo make better decisions.

-Top 10 Common Poker Leaks and How to Fix ’em
+Top 10 Common Poker Leaks and How to Plug ’em

 Listen to this podcast episode: